 Yvonne Gorman – Print Evangelist

 Again, this depends on your audience and customers.
-I know an accountancy firm that call themselves ‘Bean Counters’ which I think is really cool.
-But would a really serious client with no sense of humour appreciate that?
+I know an accountancy firm that calls themselves ‘Bean Counters’ which I think is cool.
+But, would a serious client with no sense of humour appreciate that?

 4) Contact details

-Firstly, ALWAYS include your website address somewhere, because if all else fails, people can visit your site for more information.
+Firstly, ALWAYS include your website address, because if all else fails, people can visit your site for more information.

 If you’ve given someone your business card, they’ll expect to get in contact with you directly and quickly using the information on your card.
-If you give them a landline, which takes them on a wild goose chase around your phone system, people may get frustrated and give up; ‘Press 1 for Sales, Press 2 for accounts etc. “Aarrghh I just want to speak with Bob!
+If you provide a landline, which takes the customer on a wild goose chase around your phone system, people may get frustrated and give up; ‘Press 1 for Sales, Press 2 for accounts etc. “Aarrghh I just want to speak with Bob!
 Give me Bob now!”

 Decide how you’d like new contacts to get in touch.
 If you prefer people to call your mobile, rather than your main landline, then just put your mobile number.
-If people want your landline, they can always find it on your website (make sure they can).
-If you really want to put your landline somewhere, then make your mobile number bigger and bolder.
+If people want your landline, they can always find it on your website (make sure they can do this easily).
+If you want to put your landline somewhere, then make your mobile number bigger and bolder.

 Avoid using “email@example.com” with “www.joebloggsislovely.com“.
 This looks unprofessional.
 Ask yourself (or the company that hosts your email) why don’t I have, “firstname.lastname@example.org“?

-More and more so, we are receiving business card files that have no physical address on them.
-This makes sense if people work from home and don’t want people turning up to their home whilst they’re making the tea in their Superwoman Pyjamas (sorry, that’s just me).
+More and more so, we are receiving business card files that have no physical address on them, which makes sense if people work from home and don’t want people turning up to their house while they’re having breakfast in their Superwoman Pyjamas.
 But if you’re trying to create a perception that your company is more established, including a location at least would be useful.

 You could try: Pride Park, Derby